 Most prostate cancers will never cause a problem during a man’s life.
 The prostate cancers most likely to cause problems are those that are large and those which are aggressive in appearance when examined under a microscope.

-The physicians who treat prostate cancer at the Cancer Therapy & Research Center are known around the world as experts in the management of this disease.
+The physicians who treat prostate cancer at the Cancer Center are known around the world as experts in the management of this disease.
 We are the only National Cancer Institute (NCI) designated cancer center in Central and South Texas.
 Patients worldwide seek care at the cancer center due to the significant expertise of our physicians as well as their understanding that many of the current treatments around the world were developed here by our physicians.
 Examples of just a few of these discoveries include:

 - The two largest studies for prevention of prostate cancer were developed and overseen by faculty members at the cancer center.
 These two studies demonstrated that finasteride reduced the risk of prostate cancer by about 30 percent, that vitamin E increased the risk of prostate cancer by 17 percent and that selenium had no beneficial effect.
 Physicians at the cancer center are thus well informed to have high-level discussions with patients about methods to reduce their risk of prostate cancer.